-12. Out of School Activity Travel Insurance - Category 4 or 5

-All schools planning out of Province or International excursions will ensure the trip includes mandatory insurance for all travelers in the group.
-Such insurance must cover school board or principal rulings for cancellation of the trip.

-Any excursion hosted by a third party provider shall require the third party to provide proof of insurance coverage.
-Where a school principal has authorized an excursion that will be hosted by a tour operator and any third party provider that directs and/or supervises activities during the excursion, the principal shall obtain a copy of the provider's and/or third parties' liability insurance policy.

-13. Emergency Plans
+- 12. Out of School Activity Travel and Medical Insurance Category 4 or 5 - (a) All schools planning out of Province or International excursions will ensure the trip includes mandatory travel insurance for all travelers in the group.
+Such insurance must cover school board or principal rulings for cancellation of the trip. - (b) All schools planning out-of-country excursions will ensure that participants, including students and staff members, purchase and provide evidence of mandatory travel medical insurance directly from the excursion/tour provider. - (c) Any excursion hosted by a third party provider shall require the third party to provide proof of insurance coverage.
+Where a school principal has authorized an excursion that will be hosted by a tour operator and any third party provider that directs and/or supervises activities during the excursion, the principal shall obtain a copy of the provider's and/or third parties' liability insurance policy. - 13.
+Emergency Action Plans

-For Category 2 excursions involving high care activities and all Category 3, 4 and 5 excursions, an Emergency Plan will be developed by the in-charge supervisor that will address medical, personal, weather, and disciplinary emergencies.
+For Category 2 excursions involving high care activities and all Category 3, 4 and 5 excursions, an Emergency Action Plan will be developed by the in-charge supervisor that will address medical, personal, weather, and disciplinary emergencies.
 The plan will establish a clear and precise communication procedure for informing parents in a timely and appropriate fashion in the event of an emergency.
 Consideration for alternative plans should be given in areas where cellular service may be limited (ex. use of satellite phone).
-The Emergency Plan will be reviewed by the principal.
-A sample Emergency Plan can be found within the OPHEA Safety Guidelines, as an appendix.
-(Note that some high care activities require a form of transportation available for emergency purposes and a designated second teacher-supervisor, should the in-charge supervisor be involved in or with an emergency.)
+The Emergency Action Plan will be reviewed by the principal.